Deploying to Deepstream for Segformer

 Machine-specific optimizations are performed as part of the engine creation process, so you should generate a distinct engine for each environment and hardware configuration.
 Furthermore, if the TensorRT or CUDA libraries of the inference environment are updated (including minor version updates), or if a new model is generated, you will need to generate new engines.
 Running an engine that was generated with a different version of TensorRT and CUDA is not supported and will cause unknown behavior that affects inference speed, accuracy, and stability–or it may fail to run altogether.

-See the Exporting the Model documentation for SegFormer for more details on how to export a TAO model.
+See the Exporting the Model documentation for UNet for more details on how to export a TAO model.

 Segformer models require the TensorRT OSS build because several prerequisite TensorRT plugins are only available in the TensorRT open source repo.